MakeSchool-Tutorials/Orange-Tree-SpriteKit-Swift4/P04-Level-the-Playing-Field/content.md

 > [action]
 > Open *GameScene.sks* and locate the file in *assets.atlas* named `rectangle-1-120x20.png` and
 > drag it into the scene.
 Leave it at it's current rotation and move it to the position `(896,168)`.
-> Now to make sure that the orange can collide with, locate the *Physics Definition* section in the
+> Now to make sure that the orange can collide with it, locate the *Physics Definition* section in the
 > *Attributes Inspector* and give it a `Bounding Rectangle` for the *Body Type*.
 In this case, you
 > want to leave the default settings so that it is affected by gravity, can rotate, and is dynamic.
 > ![First Block Added](./assets/first_block.png)